koshkokoshka/pathologic-prerelease-screenshots/README.md

 ```
 ### Pathologic Mesh Viewer

 Proof of work.
-Not ready to publish this tool yet.
+Not ready to publish this tool yet, because I still need to figure out on how to process the `unknown_chunk` section in .mesh files.

 <img src="mesh-viewer.png" alt="Pathologic">